teamtomo/membrain-seg/docs/Usage/Annotations.md

 # Software
 You will need software to inspect your tomograms and MemBrain-seg's segmentations, as well as to perform the corrections.
 For both of these tasks, we use [MITK Workbench](https://docs.mitk.org/nightly/MITKWorkbenchManualPage.html), but any software with these functionalities will do, e.g. Amira or Napari.

+In our YouTube playlist, you can also find [a video on basic usage of MITK for patch correction](https://youtu.be/dhghgfO7Aoc).

 # Patch extraction
 In order to not have to correct the entire tomogram, we focus on small patches (160^3) where the segmentation performance is particularly bad.
 We crop these patches out of the tomogram and correct them manually.